 Diamonds range from colorless to yellow.
-Each diamond color grade is assigned a letter starting from D, which is the top grade.
+Each diamond color grade is assigned a letter starting with D, the top grade.
 The lowest grade is Z.

 Color is the least noticeable diamond attribute, yet it has the most dramatic impact on its price.

 Diamonds within the D to I color range do not have a yellow color component.
 The difference is the brightness on the grayscale.

 There is no yellow tinge in the D to I spectrum but rather the amount of gray.
 The difference in those grades is brightness.
 The word color instead of tint is misleading by implying most diamonds are yellow.
 In reality, most diamonds are white (or, more correctly, colorless) with some degree of warmth.

 A hint of yellow is not a turn-off but a diamond’s personality trait that gives a stone a natural look.
 Those who appreciate the beauty of a warm-toned diamond have an affinity for finer things in life, such as antiques and art.
 Until the 20th century, a light yellow shade was not detrimental to the diamond’s value.
 Culture and tradition play an important role in color choices.